wagtail/wagtail/docs/topics/snippets/customising.md

 ```

 The copy view is enabled by default and will be accessible by users with the 'add' permission on the model.
 To disable it, set {attr}`~.ModelViewSet.copy_view_enabled` to `False`.
-Refer to [the copy view customisations for `ModelViewSet`](modelviewset_copy) for more details.
+Refer to [the copy view customizations for `ModelViewSet`](modelviewset_copy) for more details.

 ## Inspect view

 The inspect view is disabled by default, as it's not often useful for most models.
 To enable it, set {attr}`~.ModelViewSet.inspect_view_enabled` to `True`.
-Refer to [the inspect view customisations for `ModelViewSet`](modelviewset_inspect) for more details.
+Refer to [the inspect view customizations for `ModelViewSet`](modelviewset_inspect) for more details.

 (wagtailsnippets_templates)=

 ## Templates

-Template customisations work the same way as for `ModelViewSet`, except that the {attr}`~.ModelViewSet.template_prefix` defaults to `wagtailsnippets/snippets/`.
-Refer to [the template customisations for `ModelViewSet`](modelviewset_templates) for more details.
+Template customizations work the same way as for `ModelViewSet`, except that the {attr}`~.ModelViewSet.template_prefix` defaults to `wagtailsnippets/snippets/`.
+Refer to [the template customizations for `ModelViewSet`](modelviewset_templates) for more details.

 ## Menu item

 By default, registering a snippet model will add a "Snippets" menu item to the sidebar menu.
 However, you can configure a snippet model to have its own top-level menu item in the sidebar menu by setting {attr}`~.ViewSet.add_to_admin_menu` to `True`.
-Refer to [the menu customisations for `ModelViewSet`](modelviewset_menu) for more details.
+Refer to [the menu customizations for `ModelViewSet`](modelviewset_menu) for more details.

 An example of a custom `SnippetViewSet` subclass with `add_to_admin_menu` set to `True`: